-(CNN) -- Here's a look at the life of NBA great Kobe Bryant.
+Here’s a look at the life of former NBA player Kobe Bryant, who played 20 seasons with the Los Angeles Lakers.

 Birth place: Philadelphia, Pennsylvania